uclahs-cds/Ligare/README.md

 # Using `BL_Python` in your projects

-Currently these libraries are not available in any package repository, and so much be imported via other means.
+Currently these libraries are not available in any package repository, and so must be imported via other means.

 The suggested method is to use the `git+ssh` [VCS URL](https://pip.pypa.io/en/stable/topics/vcs-support/) with `pip`.